Oregon hammer attack suspect walks free after woman refuses to testify without mask in court

 Its most recent twist wraps around defendants' rights laws and COVID-19.
 Back in 2016, a Yamhill County jury voted 10-2 to convict Pedro Sanchez of second-degree assault in the alleged attack against Fawcett.
 He was sentenced to almost six years in prison.
 But last year, that conviction was overturned after the U.S. Supreme Court ruled that Oregon could no longer allow convictions on jury verdicts that weren't unanimous.
 A retrial was scheduled for Monday, Jan.
 25. Leading up to it, Fawcett said she made concerns over COVID-19 safety clear to Yamhill County Court officials.

-“I told them four months ago I would not enter any courtroom without a mask on under any circumstances, no matter what happened," said Fawcett.
+"I told them four months ago I would not enter any courtroom without a mask on under any circumstances, no matter what happened," Fawcett said.

+Fawcett said Sanchez then filed a motion requesting Fawcett not wear a mask during the trial.
+The judge granted it under Sanchez's right to meet his accuser face-to-face.

+In a statement, Yamhill County Judge Jennifer Chapman told KGW she didn't know Fawcett had safety concerns about testifying without a mask.